 |Place in quotation marks||Italicize|

-When you use the Scribbr MLA Citation Generator, the correct formatting and capitalization is automatically applied to titles.
+When you use the Scribbr MLA Citation Generator, the correct formatting and capitalization are automatically applied to titles.

 Capitalization in MLA titles

-In all titles and subtitles, capitalize the first and last word, as well as any other principal words.
+In all titles and subtitles, capitalize the first and last words, as well as any other principal words.

 What to capitalize